phanx-wow/GridStatusHealTrace/README.txt

 Credits
 -------

-GridStatusHealTrace is loosely based on the old GridStatusChainWho by Llyra, but it can be shown on icon indicators, it doesn't show crits separately, and the spells are configurable.
+GridStatusHealTrace is loosely based on GridStatusChainWho by Llyra, but it can be shown on icon indicators, it doesn't show crits separately, and the spells are configurable.
 It was originally written by Akkorian.